dmbarbour/wikilon/README.md

 * [.Net core](https://www.microsoft.com/net/core#linuxubuntu) tools
  * instructions on linked website

 Assuming the dependencies and a good Internet connection, you may use `dotnet restore` to download required .Net packages.
-Use `dotnet run -- -h` to view command line options.

-*Aside:* I favor .Net core over mono largely for the streamlined `dotnet` CLI tooling.
+Use `dotnet run -- -h` to view command line options. *Aside:* I'm favoring .Net core over mono largely for the streamlined `dotnet` CLI tooling.
 This does incur a few unfortunate opportunity costs, such as WebSharper isn't yet available for .Net core.